JacobNLee/cs480Lee/README.md

 ## This is for use at the University of Nevada, Reno CS 480/680 Graphics Class
 ## This is Jacob Lee's repository.
 How's it going?

+## MY GROUP CONTAINS TWO MEN
+# Cayler Miley cs680Miley (This should be the repo with the code)
+# Austin Emery

 # Projects